-In this post we’re going to answer a frequently asked question, can you become a pilot if you’re. color blind.
+In this post we’re going to answer a frequently asked question, can you become a pilot if you’re color blind.

 Pilots need to identify different colors to fly successfully.
-Therefore, pilots are tested for their color perception when they see an Aviation Medical Examiner (AME) for a medical certificate
+Therefore, pilots are tested for their color perception when they see an Aviation Medical Examiner (AME) for a medical certificate.

 Your AME will give you a color blindness test.
-If you fail that test, it’s not necessarily the end of your flying career.
+If you fail that color blind test, it’s not necessarily the end of your flying career.
 You can take other color vision tests and present these results to the AME.
 You can also take operational tests with the FAA to prove that you can perceive different colors while flying.

 But understanding why the FAA is strict about these rules–and who they let fly and who they do not–are important considerations if you’re pursuing a long-term career as a professional pilot.